-Just as their name suggest, PCI WiFi adapters utilizes the PCI interference on your motherboard.
-Usually they have fixed antennas that are raised on the backside of your PCs.
+Just as their name suggests, PCI WiFi cards utilize the PCI interference on your motherboard.
+Usually, they have fixed antennas that are raised on the backside of your PCs.

-You have to manually install these adapters in your motherboard and as you can imagine, you can’t use it with any other PC , in a plug 'n' play manner.
-Unlike USB adapters, which are praised of their convenience, PCI adapters are praised for their performance.
+You have to manually install these in your motherboard and as you can imagine, you can’t use it with any other PC, in a plug 'n' play manner.
+Unlike USB adapters, which are praised of their convenience, PCI cards are praised for their performance.

 Since it can be awkward installing a PCI adapter, especially if you're a beginner, here’s a video for your help.

 Alright.
-Now that you have learned about different types of WiFi adapters and their respective ins and outs, let's start our review about best gaming WiFi adapters 2019 guide.
+Now that you have learned about different types of WiFi cards and their respective ins and outs, let's start our review about best gaming WiFi adapters 2019 guide.

 Best WiFi Adapters 2019 For Gaming Guide

-TP-Link is a very popular company known for make affordable yet solid networking equipment.
+TP-Link is a very popular company known for making affordable yet solid networking equipment.
 TL-WDN4800 is one of those devices.

 Since this device supports 802.11 N, it’s backward compatible with 802.11a/b/g clients as well.
-In order to improve signal strength and range, this adapter has three adjustable antennas.
+In order to improve signal strength and range, this card has three adjustable antennas.

 For improved security, it supports the new WPA-2 as well as the older WPA encryption method.
 Since it fits into PCI x16 slot in your PC, just make sure you have one free in your computer.

-Unboxing it, you’ll see a mini CD along with the adapter.
-This mini CD contains the software/drivers necessary to make this adapter work.
-Next you’ll notice 3 detached antennas, a mounting bracket, and the wireless adapter itself.
+Upon unboxing it, you’ll see a mini-CD along with the card.
+This mini CD contains the software/drivers necessary to make it work.
+Next, you’ll notice 3 detached antennas, a mounting bracket, and the wifi card itself.